Age Pension if you travel outside Australia

-You can generally be paid Age Pension for the whole time you are outside Australia, regardless of whether you leave temporarily or to live in another country.
+You can normally get Age Pension for the whole time you’re outside Australia, even if you live in another country for a while.

-You should tell us you are leaving Australia if you:
+You need to tell us you’re leaving Australia if you:

 - are going to live in another country